Self- (and partner) parenting

 Technically, the concept of “co-regulation” refers to the ability of partners in a relationship to regulate one another’s emotional experience either simultaneously or sequentially in ongoing interaction.
 This capacity is typically central in the task of resolving (especially high-stakes) conflicts, in that the cognitive capacities necessary for the complex problem-solving involved in successful conflict resolution are often impaired by states of high autonomic arousal (i.e. emotional distress).
 The particular methods that couples use to coregulate are as varied and unique as couples themselves, but can involve anything from eye-contact (or eye-contact-avoidance), and physical touch, to verbal reassurance, or even a direct commands to one another to “pull your shit together.”

-To begin with, each participant’s approach to self-parenting necessarily interacts with the other’s.
+Each participant’s approach to self-parenting necessarily interacts with the other’s.
 For example, if one partner generally takes a “permissive” approach to their emotions… (which might look like assuming their feelings deserve to have their way without question) while the other takes an “authoritarian” one (assuming their emotions should be ignored, silenced, and otherwise forced into line) the “permissive” self-parent’s feelings might end up running the whole show of the relationship do the degree that their partner “gets on board” with accommodating to the feelings that are visible.
 Alternatively, the permissive partner may end up with negligible decision-making authority if they end up getting on board with the idea that their out-of-control-irrational feelings render their perspective invalid.

 Sources